simodf7/runphi_coral/README.md

 ./scripts/build_environment.sh -t <target> -b <backend>
 ```

 From now on, the chosen target and backend will be the default ones.
-If you need to change, for some reason, the default target and backend, we provide the script "change_environment":
+If you need to change, for some reason, the default target and backend, we provide the script "change_environment" (e.g., when working with more than one environment is possible to switch from one to another before running the scripts):

 ```bash
 ./scripts/change_environment.sh -t <target> -b <backend>
 ```

 Otherwise, if you need to change the target and backend just for a single script, you can always add the flags -t \<target\> -b \<backend\> to any other script.
+This will have the priority on the default environment.

 ### 2. Preparing the bootable SD for the target board